 What is Stream Deck?

 The Stream Deck is produced by Elgato.
-It’s a customizable button module intended for the live-streaming community and features 15 LCD keys for doing useful things on the fly, like switching scenes, launching apps, running clips, overlays and adjusting audio in real-time.
+It’s a customisable button module intended for the live-streaming community, and the classic version features 15 LCD keys for doing useful things on the fly, like switching scenes, launching apps, running clips, overlays and adjusting audio in real-time.
+There’s now a whole family of them at different sizes, which I’ll come to in a second.

-For what you get, I think $149 is a great deal:
+For what you get, the standard 15-key MK.2 at around £150 is a great deal:

 The Stream Deck application comes ready with actions for common multimedia apps, Twitch, Youtube, X-Split and more.